LL.M. in International Law - FAQ

-How can I get involved with student organization or a sport teams?
+How can I get involved with student organizations or sports teams?

-Stetson University College of Law has more than 50 students organizations and sport teams in which students can be involved.
+Stetson University College of Law has more than 50 student organizations and sports teams in which students can be involved.
 The Student Organization Fair usually takes place in September.
-Student can sign up there or contact the members of each club or association to learn more.
+Students can sign up there or contact the members of each club or association to learn more.

 To review the different options, visit Student Organizations.

 What courses are required for LL.M. in International Law?
 Are there courses that LL.M. students cannot take

 Foreign-educated LL.M. students are required to attend a two-week course in August called Introduction to the US Legal System (3 credits) and complete US Legal Research and Writing (3 credits).

 U.S.-educated LL.M. students can complete a course with a significant writing component to replace the Research and Writing requirement.

 All students must take International Law (3 credits), International Litigation and Arbitration (3 credits), and complete an externship (3-5 credits) in their second semester.
 If a student already has a lot of practical law experience, s/he may request a waiver of the externship.

 Besides those courses, LL.M. students are free to apply for any class for the remaining elective credits.
 To graduate, LL.M. students must complete a minimum of 24 credits.

 Full-time students must take no less than 10 and no more than 17 credit hours per semester.
 However, all students on F and J Student Visas must register for a minimum of 12 credits to maintain their visa requirements.